mclaughlinliam3/NetTracer3D/source/process_menu.rst

     * The depth per-voxel in the 3D z plane I want to be applied on parameter 1.
 This box will auto-populate with the z_scale property set for the images, however any number entered in the box will always be used regardless of the property.
 #.
 Execution mode
     * This dropdown window provides several options for different dilation strategies.
+        1. 'Parallel Distance Transform Based' - Attempts to use edt module to compute the dilation in parallel on your CPU.
+If edt is not installed or the parallel computation fails, the program will fall back to option 4 by default.
+        2. 'Preserve Labels' - Use this to dilate objects without binarizing them, preserving labels.
+A new window for additional params will open, see below.
-        1. 'Psuedo3D Binary Kernels' - Dilates in 2D in the XY and XZ planes, trying to simulate a 3D dilation.
+        3. 'Psuedo3D Binary Kernels' - Dilates in 2D in the XY and XZ planes, trying to simulate a 3D dilation.
 The image will be binarized prior to dilation.
-For small-to-medium dilation, this option can save time but will not result in a perfect dilation due to not being able to 'see' diagonally.
+This is primarily meant for purely visualization purposes (not quantitative) for small-to-medium dilation.
+This option can save time but will not result in a perfect dilation due to not being able to 'see' diagonally.
 Note that for particularly large dilations (relative to the starting objects), this option may actually be slower than distance transform.
-        2. 'Preserve Labels' - Use this to dilate objects without binarizing them, preserving labels.
-A new window for additional params will open, see below.
-        3. 'Distance-Transform Based' - Use this dilate objects via a distance transform, allowing for more perfect dilations, but often being slower.
+        4. 'Distance-Transform Based (Non-Parallel)' - Use this dilate objects via a distance transform, allowing for more perfect dilations, but often being slower.

 * Press 'Run Dilate' to run the method with the desired parameters.
 Note the channel refered to in 'Active Image' is the one that will be dilated, with the output also being returned there.
 * If using 'Preserve Labels', an additional window will appear requesting more params:

 #.
-Use GPU
-    * Whether or not to try to use the GPU (only possible with a working CUDA toolkit).
-    * Note that this method will always fall back to CPU if the GPU fails.
-    * If using psuedo-3d kernels, this method will additionally attempt to downsample your image if the GPU runs out of memory - see below for more information.
-#.
-Use fast dilation...
-    * If enabled, this algorithm will use psuedo3d binary kernels (as described above, or below).
+Fast Dilation:
+    * Selecting this button will have the program attempt to use a faster gray dilation algorithm.
+Binary dilation is first achieved using parallelization via the edt module instead of scipy.
+(This requires the edt module to be installed and working, see the installation doc for more info).
+    * After binary dilation regions are obtained, they are labelled via flooding with the skimage watershed function.
+This results in slightly rougher search regions along adjacent searching borders, which may not be desirable.
+    * For comparison, the not selecting this will use scipy's distance_transform_edt function to solve the gray dilation, which will yield an exact voxel-to-voxel labeling schema, but will be calculated on a single CPU core and thus potentially take a while for larger images.
+The program will always fall back to this if the parallel calculation fails somehow.
-    * If disabled, it will use the distance transform method.
+    * If disabled, it will use the scipy distance transform method.
-#.
-Internal Downsample for GPU...
-    * If using the GPU, the number entered here will be used to temporarily downsample the image for the psuedo-3d kernel method only.
-    * The psuedo-3d kernel method does this automatically, but this option allows more direct control over that behavior.

 Algorithm Explanations
 ~~~~~~~~~~~~~~~~~~~~~